dkharazi/JavaScript-PigGame/README.md

 ## Instructions

 The game is played in rounds with two players.
 For each turn, a player rolls two dice as many times as he or she wishes.
 Each result is added to his or her _round_ score.
 If the player rolls a 1, his or her round score is set to zero and it immediately becomes the next player's turn.
 The player can choose to _hold_, which means that his or her round score is added to their _total_ score, and it immediately becomes the next player's turn.
-The first player to reach 100 points for his or her total score wins the game.

-1. A player looses his ENTIRE score when he rolls two 6 in a row.
-After that, it's the next player's turn.
-(Hint: Always save the previous dice roll in a separate variable)
+The first player to reach 100 points, or any given limit, for his or her total score wins the game.
+Also, a player will lose his or her entire total score when they roll two sixes in a row, and it immediately becomes the next player's turn.
-2. Add an input field to the HTML where players can set the winning score, so that they can change the predefined score of 100.
-(Hint: you can read that value with the .value property in JavaScript.
-This is a good oportunity to use google to figure this out :)
-3. Add another dice to the game, so that there are two dices now.
-The player looses his current score when one of them is a 1.
-(Hint: you will need CSS to position the second dice, so take a look at the CSS code for the first one.)